vitest-dev/vitest/docs/api/mock.md

 ## mock.contexts

-This is an array of `this` values that were used during each call to the mock function.
+This property is an array of `this` values used during each call to the mock function.

 ```js
 const fn = vi.fn()